piazza-energy/curated-resource-list/README.md

 Platforms focusing on demand side response, asset management and optimisation, flexibility, marketplaces

+- [EnergyPlus](https://energyplus.net/) is a whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption—for heating, cooling, ventilation, lighting and plug and process loads—and water use in buildings.
+Funded by the U.S. Department of Energy’s (DOE) Building Technologies Office (BTO), and managed by the National Renewable Energy Laboratory (NREL)
-- [Verv energy](https://verv.energy/news/) is a trading name of [Green running](https://www.greenrunning.com/about-us/) recently raised on £1M+ on Crowdcube, providing electricity data [disaggregation](https://www.youtube.com/watch?v=ZnJeA4-42W4) on 1s resolution signals.
+- [Verv energy](https://verv.energy/news/) is a trading name of [Green running](https://www.greenrunning.com/about-us/) recently raised on £1M+ on Crowdcube, providing electricity data [disaggregation](https://www.youtube.com/watch?v=ZnJeA4-42W4) on signals with resolution of 1s.
 Verv has also a blockchain solution (see dedicated section).
 - [EnergyOS](https://www.energyos.com.au/) is the platform built on top of research done by CSIRO (Australia) for their [grid modelling tools](https://www.csiro.au/en/Research/EF/Areas/Electricity-grids-and-systems/Intelligent-systems)
 - [Flexible power / powermatcher](https://github.com/flexiblepower) is the open source platform released by EF-PI (see above standard section, not really a standard though)
 - [Enbala](https://www.enbala.com/technology/products-solutions/) Vancouver + Denver based platform for virtual power plant and DSR optimisation